1997 San Francisco 49ers season: Regular season

 Opening the 1997 season with new coach Steve Mariucci and halfback Garrison Hearst, the 49ers seemed to have shored up their one major weakness from the season before.
-Also, additions Kevin Gogan to the offensive line and Rod Woodson to the defense were clear improvements over last season's roster.
+Also, additions Kevin Gogan to the offensive line and Rod Woodson to the defense were clear improvements over the previous season's roster.

-However, in the first game of the season at Tampa Bay both quarterback Steve Young and receiver Jerry Rice went down with injuries.
-Rice appeared to be out for the season with a serious knee injury and Young, with yet another concussion, discussed retirement.
+However, in the first game of the season at Tampa Bay, both quarterback Steve Young and receiver Jerry Rice went down with injuries.
+Rice appeared to be out for the season with a serious knee injury, and Young, with yet another concussion, discussed retirement.